Anne Donlon, Modern Language Association of America, Chair (adonlon AT mla DOT org)

 - Work with learned societies to make publishing panels a permanent feature in their annual meeting programs.

-- Working through the Central Office, develop templates for use by member presses in making how-to-publish presentations to scholars.
+- Working through the Central Office, finalize templates for use by member presses in making how-to-publish presentations to scholars; work with Central Office to promote this new resource.

 Common Charges to All Committees of the Association: